Petal-DA/clinical-survival-analysis/README.md

 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 * Why did you choose the research methodologies you used?

-## The rationale to map the business requirements to the Data Visualisations
+## Rationale to map Business Requirements to Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations

 ## Analysis techniques used